htlambley/functional_autoencoders/README.md

 ## Citation

-You can cite the preprint with the following BibTeX/BibLaTeX entry:
+You can cite the paper with the following BibTeX/BibLaTeX entry:

     @article{BunkerGirolamiLambleyStuartSullivan2025,
         author = {Bunker, Justin and Girolami, Mark and Lambley, Hefin and Stuart, Andrew M. and Sullivan, T. J.},